ehmicky/autoserver/docs/schema.md

 The schema is validated for syntax errors.

-One can add custom properties though by prefixing them with `__`, at the top-level, on a collection or on an attribute, e.g.:
+To add properties only meant as schema metadata, prefix them with `__` at the top-level, on a collection or on an attribute, e.g.:

 ```yml